-The investment portfolio consists of investments in listed securities which is less subject and sensitive to estimates by the director.
+The investment portfolio consists of investments in listed securities, which are less subject and sensitive to the director's estimates.
 Nevertheless, the relative size, combined with the interest of the investors, justifies the importance in our audit towards existence and valuation of investments.